lcrobert/PySA/README.md

 -----------
 20180205-v2.0.1
  * bugfixes:
-    - errors on open .tiff file when using Matplotlib 2.0 or higher and Pillow 4.0 or higher
+    - errors on open image when using Matplotlib 2.0 or higher and Pillow 4.0 or higher
  * tasks:
     - Set default-encoding to 'utf-8'